Textile vs Leather Motorcycle Jacket: Full Comparison

 Cost Comparison: Entry-level textile jackets start around £100-150 with CE armour included.
 Equivalent leather starts around £200-250.
 Premium textile tops out around £600-700.
 Premium leather exceeds £1,000.

-Textile offers better protection per pound spent.
+Textile gives better protection per pound spent.
 The savings fund gloves, boots, or other gear.

 UK Riding Reality: Year-round commuters overwhelmingly choose textile.
 It's practical for the weather we have, not the weather we want.
 One jacket handles most conditions with layer adjustments.